MIvanchev/static-wine32/README.md

 only intended to make Wine compatible with statically linked dependencies.

 Using stiatically compiled software is in general a **bad** idea and comes with significant risks.
-Use at your own risk and discreption.
+Use at your own risk and discretion.
 I assume no responsibility for any damage resulting from using this project.

 ## Installation